This is a guide all about backpacking Puerto Rico!

-Take a day trip to Isla Caja de Muertos, a nature park on an island which can be reached by ferry (approximately 7 miles offshore).
+Take a day trip to Isla Caja de Muertos, a nature park on an island that can be reached by ferry (approximately 7 miles offshore).

 The West Coast

 Beach lovers get ready!
-The West Coast of Puerto Rico is one of great locations with seaside towns like Aguadilla awating.
+The West Coast of Puerto Rico is one of the great locations with seaside towns like Aguadilla awaiting.

-One of my favourite towns.
+One of my favorite towns.
 It has very laid-back vibes, with a few restaurants and services in and around the town.